vaishnavitv/vaishnavitv/README.md

 :revolving_hearts: Dedicate myself to creating software that is accessible and usable for individuals with a wide range of cognitive and neurological differences with utmost commitment.

-:muscle: Make it a top priority to use clear and concise language in all communication, both written and verbal, without any exceptions whatsoever.
+:muscle: Make it a top priority to use clear and concise language in all written and verbal communication without any exceptions whatsoever.

 :star: Cultivate an environment of inclusivity and acceptance that leaves no one feeling undervalued or disrespected under any circumstances.